ahfat/kubernetes-microservices-demo/README.md

 The above example simulates 1000 users and spawning one user per second.
 The host is the **frontend-external URL** retrieved in part 1.

 ## 2.2 Test Results
-As mentioned previously, the test started from one user, one user was added in every second.
+As mentioned previously, the test started from one user.
+In every second, one more user was added.
 Each user performed the taskset discussed in the previous section independently.
 Until 1000 users were running in parallel for around one minute, the test stopped.
 The following tables and charts were captured from the Locust web UI and AWS dashboard.

 ### Tables of statistics
 The **Request Statistics** table shows individual request and its general metrics.
 There were totally 100727 requests made throughout the test without failture.
 However the response times varied between 37ms and 10099ms, which was a huge difference.
 Further study was required to have a more insightful comments.
-We will need to take **number of users** into consideration in the next section.
+We will take **number of users** into consideration in the next section.

 ![Request statistics](images/request-statistics.png)